Top Online Master’s Degrees in Educational Leadership

 Education Director

-Education directors oversee all education-related projects and activities for their organization.
-They typically work in the nonprofit sector but are needed in private or corporate contexts as well.
+Education directors oversee all education-related projects and activities for their organizations.
+They typically work in the nonprofit sector but are can also be found in private and corporate contexts as well.
 Their duties typically include planning education programming, determining staffing needs, and providing leadership to instructors.
 They may need to travel at times for training and development events.

 10th Percentile Median Annual Pay 90th Percentile